sahil-rawat/sahil-rawat.github.io/_posts/2021-07-20-INTRO-TO-C-IV.md

 ```

 Notice that in both cases, the loop condition is false right away.
 So in the while, the loop fails, and
 the following block of code is never executed.
 With the do-while, however, the condition is checked *after* the block of code executes, so it always executes at least once.
-In this case, it prints the message, increments i, then the condition fails , and continues to the "All done!" output.
+In this case, it prints the message, increments i, then the condition fails , and continues to the “All done!” output.

 The moral of the story is this: if you want the loop to execute at least once, no matter what the loop condition, use do-while.